 No one’s childhood is perfect.
-When we look back there’s always something we weren’t happy with or would look to change.
+I am sure when we all look back there will be something we weren’t happy with, or would like to have changed.

 Then there’s 46 years of having to adapt into a life that didn’t allow me to live alongside a disability I should have known about.
-Having the support around cerebral palsy would have allowed me to work through and understand my neurological issues.
-I may have also got help with school, without feeling I’d failed or without feeling isolated.
+Having the support around my disability and neurological difficulties would have allowed me to work through and understand my struggles.
+I may have got help with school, instead of feeling I’d failed, and feeling isolated.

-Growing up I constantly lived in an emotional vacuum knowing nothing about my disability, about how to manage my life, about myself, what made me, me.
-Out of everything I’ve had to deal with, it’s the one thing I go back to.
+Growing up, I constantly lived in the dark.
+Not knowing anything about my disability, about me, how to manage me, how to manage my life, and what made me, me.
+Out of everything I’ve had to deal with, those issues were always the hardest.

-I have come to terms with many things, but I’m not sure how I’m supposed to come to terms with the enormity of what I see as an injustice.
-Although childhood emotional neglect is what an emotional vacuum is, I am so lucky it didn’t stop me from wanting to find out.
+I have had to come to terms with many things, but I’m not sure how I’m supposed to come to terms with the enormity of not knowing I had cerebral palsy, how I presented, or what my neurological symptoms meant.
+Although childhood emotional neglect is what an emotional vacuum is, it hasn’t stopped me from wanting to find out.

 I could quite easily have given up.
 That thought did cross my mind on occasion.
 The emotional vacuum that was my life was in place for many years.
 It was my mum’s terminal illness that opened the door to a new thinking on my disability.
 My life would then be changed forever, in the form of a diagnosis and The CP Diary.